 OpenCPN is a free, open-source navigation program (CPN stands for Chart Plotter Navigator) that's been in active development for several years.
 You can freely download versions for Windows (all versions, including XP, Vista, and Win7/8), Macintosh, and even several flavors of Unix.
-It reads and displays several different chart formats, both vector and raster, including the CM93 chart database (v2, but not v3 as of 2014) that covers the whole world.
-You can annotate charts with new of additional information, lay tracks of where you go, import tracks from other cruisers, plan routes, display GRIB weather data, upload routes to your GPS and/or autopilot, etc. It does a wonderful job with AIS, as the alarms can be extensively programmed.
+It reads and displays several different chart formats, both vector and raster, including the CM93 chart database (v2, but not v3 as of 2015) that covers the whole world.
+You can annotate charts with new or additional information, lay tracks of where you go, import tracks from other cruisers, plan routes, display GRIB weather data, upload routes to your GPS and/or autopilot, etc. It does a wonderful job with AIS, as the alarms can be extensively programmed.

 Much of this page describes interfacing OpenCPN with Google Earth (GE) using the GE plugin for OpenCPN.
 For using GE to generate KAP files that OpenCPN can read, see our KAP Files page.
 For now we've provided info on the following topics: